Sherry-m03/AspireAlly-Mentorship-Matching/README.md

 ## Overview

-The Mentorship Matching Project is a platform that connects mentors and mentees based on shared skills, interests, and professional goals.
+AspireAlly is a platform that connects mentors and mentees based on shared skills, interests, and professional goals.
 The application is built using React on the frontend and a backend Node.js with secure authentication mechanisms.

 ---